Beyond Autistic Burnout

 The core of the system is about making a genuinely autism-positive life for yourself, which, when you do it, results in getting out of burnout and staying out.

-So if the descriptions throughout this page, and this vision of a better future resonate with you, and you want to learn how to make that vision realistic in your life, that’s what we’re going to be doing.
-It’s “the how” to do that, not just the philosophy of, “oh, that sounds like a good idea.”
+If the descriptions throughout this page, and this vision of a better future resonate with you, and you want to learn how to make that vision realistic in your life, that’s what this does.
+It’s “the how” to do that, not just the philosophical level “that makes intellectual sense.”

-You can treat this entirely as an asynchronous course, and do it all on your own via the recordings and transcripts and the materials online, and you’ll get a ton out of it.
+Since this is now an on-demand, recorded course, you get to do it all on your own via the recordings and transcripts and the materials online.

-The group coaching will be me talking with one person at a time, for about 15 to 25 minutes, helping them work through their issue, then a little reflection for the whole group about what might have come up for other people during that exchange, and then coaching another person in the same way.
-I expect to be able to coach 2 to 3 people in each group coaching session, depending on timing.
+The group coaching sessions are me talking with one person at a time, for about 15 to 30 minutes, helping them work through an issue, then a little reflection with the rest of group about what might have come up for other people during that exchange, and then coaching another person in the same way.
+Sessions include 2 to 4 people each, depending on timing.

 Both this course and my coaching are very much rooted in my philosophy, and my particular style.
-So you’ll get some of the same types of things with both.
+So you’ll get some of the same types of things either way.

-The course is more systematized to teach the “how to” work through things, in an order that makes sense to me from having worked with over 100 Autistics on burnout.
+The course is more systematized to teach the “how to” work through things, in an order that makes sense to me from having worked with over three hundred Autistics on their burnout.
 However, you have to do a lot of the actual working through things more on your own.
-There will be support, and modeling, and guidance, and space for questions, but it’s not as hand-holding.

 Another big difference is the cost.
 When you stick with coaching, it can add up to a lot more than this course.

-My clients who have made the most progress on their burnout recovery have stuck with it for 1-2 years and often spent $3,000 -$4,000 with me.
+My clients who have made the most progress on their burnout recovery have stuck with it for 1-3 years and often spent $2,000 to $6,000 with me.
 Whereas the course is currently only $500.
-(That’s about 4 coaching sessions with me.)
+(That’s less than 4 coaching sessions .)

 So, which should you choose?